2 Scientific visualization

 Note

-The georef function will create a CartesianGrid starting at the origin whenever the domain is omitted.
+The georef function creates a CartesianGrid starting at the origin whenever the domain is omitted.
 The size of the grid is taken as the size of the first array in the named tuple:

 img.geometry